fbunc/golden_ratio_mod_13_structure/time_and_symbols.md

 They chose a ring together and a Lucky number and started walking life together as one.

+Also the numbers world friends had insights:

-$e$ ended up knowing that his/her/they true potential was given by calling himself $exp()$ at work.
+$e$ met true potential and saw $exp()$ in the mirror.

-$\pi$ realized that she/he/they also had issues with his/her/their partner, her/his/their other half was missing, and went out to find her/him/them.
+$\pi$ realized about own troubles with closing loops, and started a really beautiful relationship with $2$

 $i$ think we go with the formulas...